 - Double Agent / The Mole: He's the one responsible for setting up Reddington for the assassination attempt in Britain years before the series started.

-- Dumb Muscle: He thinks with his gun, since he doesn't have Reddington's smarts.
+- Dumb Muscle: Garrick is far from an idiot, but he's short-tempered, impatient and thinks with his gun, leading him to make mistakes.
 He is, however, a fairly good military tactician.